stex/plex_symlinker/README.md

 #### 2. Create a Plex library pointing to the symlink directory

+There might be multiple ways to achieve a good audiobook setup, but for me (with properly tagged files and embedded artwork), the following one worked great:

+- [x] Prefer local metadata
+- [x] Store track progress
+- [x] Artist Bios
+- Genres -> Embedded Tags
+- Album Art -> Both Plex Music and Local Files
+- Scanner -> Plex Music
+- Agent -> Plex Music

 ### Using the Docker image

 Please refer to [Docker Hub](https://hub.docker.com/r/sterexx/plex_symlinker) for instructions